dodie/scott-showcase/test.md

   31|      }
 ```

-Notice that even **without sophisticated** assertions the required information is present in the test report.
+Notice that even without sophisticated assertions the required information is present in the test report.

-For every failing test, Scott reports the
+For every failing test, Scott reports the changes and assignments related to
-- assignments to **local variables**,
-- **changes** made to objects referenced by local variables and fields,
-- **input parameters** and
+- local variables,
+- input parameters
-- **relevant fields** that the test accesses, but does not modify.
+- fields that the test accesses

-All information is nicely **visualized on the source code** of the test method.

 Changelog